tmedwards/sugarcube-2/docs/core/markup.md

 Well hello there, Mr. Freeman.
 ```

-Because variables within your passage text are transformed into their values automatically, if you actually want to output a variable as-is—i.e. without interpolation; e.g., for a tutorial, debug output, or whatever—then you'll need to escape it in some fashion.
+Because variables within your passage text are transformed into their values automatically, if you actually want to output a variable as-is—i.e., without interpolation; e.g., for a tutorial, debug output, or whatever—then you'll need to escape it in some fashion.
 For example:

 ```
 /* Using the nowiki markup: """…""" (triple double-quotes) */